phtan/technologist-journal/README.md

 ### Design choices

 - Each line in any given entry in my journal observes a character limit of 72 characters.
-This is to make it easier for a viewer who does not have Word Wrap enabled in his chosen software (that he uses to view my entries).
+This is to make it easier to read, for a viewer who does not have Word Wrap enabled in his chosen software (that he uses to view my entries).
 - I avoid publishing my journal as a web-page or a web-site.
 That is,